90 Follow-Up Email Subject Lines from Real Campaigns

 Using email outreach and follow-ups to do so is, in fact, a really good idea.

-Have a look at this follow-up subject line:
+Have a look at these follow-up subject lines:

-First things first, we need to talk about this little emoji that opens up the subject line.
+First things first, we need to talk about the lack of emojis that open up these subject lines.

-Research from a few years back showed that emojis might undermine information sharing, so if you’re going for this follow-up subject line, make sure it fits your email content and the relationship you have with the prospect you’re reaching out to.
+Research from a few years back showed that emojis might undermine information sharing, so if you’re going to use one, make sure it fits your email content and the relationship you have with the prospect you’re reaching out to.

 Use Case #2: After No Response for Guest Posting